chrishonson/Nick-s-Bench-Progress/README.md

 - **Visible progress** → log a short note or screenshot at day's end in this doc.
 - **Spaced repetition, not cramming** → review flash-cards after every module.
 - **Soft stop 4:30 p.m.** → evenings + weekends are family time.
+- **Using Ankidroid app, can review flash cards during spare cycles on weekends

 ---